Overview of Undergraduate Program

 To minor in philosophy, students must take six courses meeting the following distribution requirements:

-When you have completed the requirements for the minor, you should submit a Petition for Confirmation of Minor Program Completion for Undergraduates.
-You can download the petition from Letters and Science Advising.
+When you have completed the requirements for the minor, you should submit a Completion of L&S Minor form, which you can download from Letters and Science Advising.
 For more detailed information about declaring the minor, please see the Frequently Asked Questions.

 Minor in Logic